 The fire department always welcomes station tours.
 It gives a chance for residents to check out the equipment, apparatus and to learn about fire safety and our EMS system.
-All station tours in 2021 were suspended due to the COVID pandemic.
-We hope to bring them back soon.
+All station tours in 2022 were reinstated.

 The Mentor-on-the-Lake Fire Department has an integral membership with the Western Lake County Fire Investigation Unit (WLCFIU).
 The unit has been in existence for over 40 years, but has recently been reorganized to improve inter-city assistance and operations.